alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-08-23-ruling-on-lazy-performing-salah.md

 locale: en
 category: [fatwas,salah,fasting]
 note: false
-excerpt: "These people who fast and do not pray, their fast is not accepted.
+summary: "These people who fast and do not pray, their fast is not accepted.
 Rather, it is rejected as long as we say that they are disbelievers."
 muftis:
   shaykh:
     - name: Shaykh Ibn 'Uthaymeen